JeffinSE/hello-world/README.md

 # hello-world
-try for a new account
+just trial for a new account